fr000gs/arch-iso/README.md

 # arch-iso

-Note: This image is not associated with the official Arch team in any way.
-This is a product of fr000gs only.
+Note: This image is not a product of the official Arch team.

 This is an arch iso with xfce.